s-yadav/react-number-format/README.md

   floatValue: 23234235.56 //floating point representation.
 For big numbers it can have exponential syntax }
 ```

+### Notes and quirks
+1. Value can be passed as string or number, but if it is passed as string you should maintain the same decimal separator on the string what you provided as decimalSeparator prop.

+2. Value as prop will be rounded to given precision if format option is not provided.

+3. If you want to block floating number set decimalPrecision to 0.

+4. Use type as tel when you are providing format prop.
+This will change the mobile keyboard layout to have only numbers.
+In other case use type as text, so user can type decimal separator.

 ### Examples
 #### Prefix and thousand separator : Format currency as text